Cat5TV/pinecraft/README.md

 For the Raspberry Pi 4 Ubuntu Server 64-bit is the recommended option.
 It will work on all versions of the board, but also has the advantage of being fully 64-bit, unlike Raspberry Pi OS Lite, which is 32-bit.

-Do not use Pinecraft Installer on a base OS that contains a desktop environment, or any other running applications.
-Pinecraft Installer is intended to setup a *dedicated* Minecraft Java server, and the device should be used for nothing else.
+**Do not use Pinecraft Installer on a base OS that contains a desktop environment, or any other running applications.** Pinecraft Installer is intended to setup a *dedicated* Minecraft Java server, and the device should be used for nothing else.

-Download Ubuntu Server 21.04 64-Bit here: https://ubuntu.com/download/raspberry-pi/thank-you?version=21.04&architecture=server-arm64+raspi
+Download Ubuntu Server 21.10 64-Bit here: https://cdimage.ubuntu.com/releases/21.10/release/ubuntu-21.10-preinstalled-server-arm64+raspi.img.xz

 Server Versions